reanahub/docs.reana.io/docs/administration/deployment/upgrading-db/index.md

 The `reana-db` command-line tool is provided to ease the database upgrade tasks.
 The tool is included in the `REANA-Server` component.

+On an installation with a large number of user accounts, some migrations briefly hold an exclusive lock on the `user_` table while building new constraints, blocking authenticated requests for the build's duration -- see the per-migration notes in `reana-db`'s `alembic/versions/` for which ones and why.
+Consider a maintenance window: run the upgrade below *before* setting the chart's `maintenance.enabled` value to `true`, since that scales the server itself (and, with the bundled database, the database too) to zero replicas and leaves nothing for `kubectl exec` to reach.
+If you are already in maintenance mode, the exact recovery procedure (temporarily restoring dependencies without exposing the API to real traffic, then running the upgrade, then reverting) is printed in full by `helm upgrade`'s own installation notes -- re-display them at any time with `helm get notes <release-name>` without needing to run `helm upgrade` again.

 Two different procedures will be explained.
 The first, covers a quick database upgrade after a successful cluster upgrade.
 The second, covers a more detailed upgrade procedure, in case you want to have a better